SilveiraLeonardo/notes-forget/notes_mnist.md

 base_loss = -torch.log(F.sigmoid(logits[range(n), yb])).sum()/n
 ```

-Where now the loss relies only the the probability given to the correct class.
-The model will try to make this probability bigger, without making the other probabilities smaller (in fact, it will not change anything in the other probabilities).
+Where now the loss relies only on the probability given to the correct class.
+The model will try to make this probability larger, without making the other probabilities smaller (in fact, it will not change anything of the other probabilities).

-Therefore, for a given task where two classes are being trained, only the weights responsible for the calculation of the logits of those two classes will be updated.
+Therefore, for a given task where two classes are being trained, only the weights responsible for the calculation of the logits for those two classes will be updated.

-This formulation keeps the representations learned as good as when trained with cross-entropy, and we are able to get a 7 p.p. improvement in the accuracy of the model, finally getting better than the lower bound. (this network is trained with batch normalization)
+This formulation keeps the representations learned as good as when trained with cross-entropy, and we are able to get a 7 p.p. improvement in the accuracy of the model, finally getting better than the lower bound (this network is trained with batch normalization).

 But this formulation has several problems:

 * It does not make any effort to separate the classes, it is only worried in making the correct label get a larger probability (as close to one as possible).
-* One effect of this is that the weights for classes trained in later tasks seems to be getting larger than weights for classes in the previous tasks, in a way to get probabilities larger than them.
+* One effect of this is that the weights for classes trained in later tasks get larger than weights for classes in previous tasks, as a way to get larger probabilities than them.

 As it is the case that the weights in the output layer are much larger than in the rest of the network, a larger weight decay might be beneficial here.